What is Xatmep?

-Methotrexate can lower blood cells that help your body fight infections and help your blood to clot.
+Xatmep can be toxic to your organs, and may lower your blood cell counts.
 Your blood will need to be tested often, and you may need an occasional liver biopsy.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.

 Store Xatmep at room temperature away from moisture, heat, and light.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss a dose of methotrexate.
+Call your doctor for instructions if you miss a dose of Xatmep.

 What happens if I overdose?